awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudformation-typeactivation-loggingconfig.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LogRoleArn`  <a name="cfn-cloudformation-typeactivation-loggingconfig-logrolearn"></a>
-The ARN of the role that CloudFormation should assume when sending log entries to CloudWatch logs\.
+The ARN of the role that CloudFormation should assume when sending log entries to CloudWatch Logs\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`